hdlinhnguyen/myproject_on_BOO/README.md

-# This is my studying project.
+# This is my original project.
 All the errors are mine.